hg1722/fashionista/README.md

 ### Multi-Conditional GAN *Henry*

 The conditional GAN  uses a traditional GAN architecture(cGAN) except with an extra class label in order to "condition" the GAN to conform to that label.
-This is usually done through concatenation of
+This is usually done through taking the class label as an extra input and concatenating it with the latent vector of the GAN.

+In our

 ### Conditional Progressively Growing GAN